Smoked Beer Can Turkey

 Step 5: Smoking the Turkey

 Place the turkey onto the smoker can first, finding a way to securely balance it upright.
 If you're having trouble doing so, try using a flat surface like a cast iron pan, as it will both provide a stable base while conducting heat evenly.
+You can also use Cave Tools' Beer Can Roasting Rack.

 Once you've managed to get your turkey to balance, close the lid and let it smoke.
 Make sure to monitor the status of the coals, wood, and water, adding more of each as needed.
 Adjust the ventilation to avoid overcooking, as well.